-Sportsbooks will post odds for the WNBA Finals as early as late January.
-These odds are constantly adjusted throughout the offseason as players get injured or are traded.
-Once the regular season begins (usually in May), title odds will change daily as teams win and lose games and more roster changes occur.
+Sportsbooks will post odds for the WNBA Finals shortly after the previous season's conclusion.
+These odds are constantly adjusted throughout the offseason as players switch teams or are injured.
+Once the regular season begins (May), title odds will change daily as teams win and lose games and more roster changes occur.
 Sportsbooks will also adjust the WNBA odds based on handle and liability to certain teams.

 WNBA Championship odds will usually look like this: